Are at-home semen tests for male fertility accurate?

 It is recommended that when a couple seeks care for infertility, investigations should be done for both partners.
 This is because they each may have problems that, alone, might not threaten fertility (they might be ‘sub-fertile’ instead of infertile), but together the problems combine to prevent them from having a baby.
 By providing information about only one partner, it is impossible to know about interactions with the other partner’s fertility status.

 Doing a semen test at home might seem convenient, private and inexpensive.
-But it can’t provide a complete fertility assessment, might cause unnecessary alarm or a false sense of security, and could delay seeing a specialist who can provide the help that’s needed to overcome problems with making a baby.
+But it can’t provide a complete fertility assessment, it might cause unnecessary alarm or a false sense of security, and could delay seeing a specialist who can provide the help that’s needed to overcome problems with conception.

 Keywords